cjessett/phase-4/week-7/pre-work.md

 So yeah.
 Let's get ready to work even harder.

+## Goals

+Our goals for this phase are to teach you the disciplines that will enable you to have discussions in interviews where you are being assessed on:

+* your ability to understand technical architecutres and discuss their merits
+* the ability to ship code that has reasonable quality control (tests, clean git commits) around it
+* the ability to collaborate on a multi-day project _as a team_ under guidance of a non-technical influence

 ## TL;DR

 Finish the core work listed here by Monday morning.